THE OFFICIAL PUBLICATION OF THE SPARKS FAMILY ASSOCIATION

 All photographs were scanned separately and linked to the HTML pages to allow the pages to download from the internet faster.
 A final edit was done to assure that all issues conformed to a set of standards set up by the Editor.
 This included attempting to be as true to the original printed issues as possible.

-been retired it would not have been feasible to undertake the
+not both been retired it would not have been feasible to

 ABOUT THE ASSOCIATION